archcomet/DwarfClimber/README.md

 This project is our first [One Game a Month](http://www.onegameamonth.com/) game and our first time using Unreal Engine 4.

-By Michael Good (archcomet)
+By Michael Good (@archcomet)

-Thanks to Rodney Grefalda for contributing to the level design and helping with asset wrangling!
+Thanks to Rodney Grefalda (@jrodneydg) for contributing to the level design and helping with asset wrangling!